webartifex/intro-to-python/README.md

-After activation for the first time, you must install the project's **dependencies** (= the third-party packages needed to run the code), most notably [Jupyter](https://pypi.org/project/jupyter/) in this project (the "python -m" is often left out; if you have poetry installed, you may just type `poetry install` instead).
+After activation for the first time, you must install the project's **dependencies** (= the third-party packages needed to run the code), most notably [Jupyter](https://pypi.org/project/jupyter/) in this project (the "python -m" is often left out [but should not be](https://snarky.ca/why-you-should-use-python-m-pip/);
+if you have poetry installed, you may just type `poetry install` instead).

 - `python -m pip install -r requirements.txt`